-The Graduate Management Admission Test (GMAT)
+The Graduate Management Admission Test (GMAT) in 2024

 The Graduate Management Admission Test is taken by those applying for MBAs.
 It is often referred to as the GMAT or the GMAT CAT (computer adaptive test).